eliastheod77/Corporacion_Favorita_Sales_Forecasting/README.md

 ![Image](Images/Share_Sales.jpg)

+**Promotions and Sales**
+Promotions play a crucial role in influencing sales at Corporación Favorita retail stores.
+The analysis reveals a significant increase in sales when products are on promotion.
+By examining the sales data, it is evident that promotional activities result in higher consumer purchases, thereby boosting overall sales figures.
+By looking at the product families, we can identify which product families are most affected by promotions.
+The darker shades on product families - produce, grocery I, beverages, cleaning, indicate that promotions have a significant impact on sales for those product families.

 **Relationship Between Sales and Oil Prices**

 The analysis indicates a significant relationship between the evolution of sales at Corporación Favorita and the fluctuations in oil prices.
 Ecuador, being heavily dependent on oil exports, experiences a direct impact on its economy due to changes in oil prices.
 This dependency is reflected in consumer behavior and, consequently, in the sales trends observed at Corporación Favorita.